 Business-focused data analysis activities allow for understanding data and correcting any discrepancies, regardless of systems design or implementation

 Business-focused data analysis is different from systems analysis.
 Traditionally, the activities performed during systems analysis are geared toward producing a design decision for the system to be built.
 The activities performed during business-focused data analysis are geared toward understanding and correcting the existing discrepancies in the business data, irrespective of any system design or implementation method.
-Business-focused data analysis involves two methods:
+Business-focused data analysis involves two methods, and it is important that all data management professionals understand both types:

 - Top-down logical data modeling for integration and consistency,